How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Everything you need to know about the Marrakech Marathon Course

-Below is the route map for the marathon, as well as recommended accommodation, points of interest, transportation hubs and eateries and food stores.
+Below is the route map for the marathon, as well as recommended accommodations, points of interest, transportation hubs and eateries and food stores.

 Key locations enroute

-The first 15 km of the course lead through busy suburbs along major boulevards, first heading northeast to and then south from the Water Museum.
-Between kilometres 15 and 19, the course traces the outside of the medina and passes a number of gates into the Old Town (called bab) before turning west to pass through Agdal Gardens (which also marks the halfway point).
+The first 15 km of the course lead through busy suburbs along significant boulevards, first heading northeast to and then south from the Water Museum.
+Between kilometres 15 and 19, the course runs outside the medina and passes several gates into the Old Town (called bab) before turning west to pass through Agdal Gardens (which also marks the halfway point).

 The key locations of the route are below: